kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   - Metric name: `scheduler_dra_claim_nominations`, a gauge of the claim nominations currently held by the scheduler
-  - Metric name: `scheduler_dra_claim_nominations_total`, a counter of resolved nominations, labeled by outcome: `scheduled` when the preemptor was scheduled, `expired` when the nomination timed out, `preempted` when the held capacity was taken by a pod of higher priority, and `discarded` for the remaining cases, such as the preemptor being deleted or preempting again
+  - Metric name: `scheduler_dra_claim_nominations_total`, a counter of resolved nominations, labeled by outcome: `scheduled` when the preemptor was scheduled, `preempted` when the held capacity was taken by a pod of higher priority, and `discarded` for the remaining cases, such as the preemptor being deleted or preempting again
   - Components exposing the metric: kube-scheduler

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?